-Using a security association lifetime of less than four hours (14400 seconds) can provide a balance between security and usability.
+Using a security association lifetime of less than four hours (14400 seconds) for IKE version 2 can provide a balance between security and usability.

 Control: ISM-0498; Revision: 4; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A A security association lifetime of less than four hours (14400 seconds) is used for IPsec connections.